Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-v1/readme.md

 Retrieves the list of SslCertificate resources available to the specified project.
 */
 await gapi.client.compute.sslCertificates.list({ project: "project",  });

 /*
+Retrieves the list of all SslPolicy resources, regional and global, available to the specified project.
+*/
+await gapi.client.compute.sslPolicies.aggregatedList({ project: "project",  });

+/*
 Deletes the specified SSL policy.
 The SSL policy resource can be deleted only if it is not in use by any TargetHttpsProxy or TargetSslProxy resources.